WakiMak/trentent.github.io-forked/_posts/2015-06-26-crystal-reports-13-and-appv-5-have-issues.md

 </div>

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">
-  <span lang="EN-US" style="font-family: Arial; font-size: 13.0pt;">To do this I needed to modify the SAP Crystal Reports 13 file with a MST transform file. Â I did it by doing this:</span>
+  <span lang="EN-US" style="font-family: Arial; font-size: 13.0pt;">To do this I needed to modify the SAP Crystal Reports 13 file with a MST transform file.
+I did it by doing this:</span>
 </div>

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">